MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 ## Level 500 - Optimizing (Efficient)

 - At Level 500, the organization has invested in a change management solution that goes beyond what Planner can offer.
 This solution is aware of who in the organization is responsible for managing what workload and is designed to streamline all processes for managing these changes.
+This process may be enterprise-wide, so that its scope is to manage application change announcements across all applications in use in the enterprise, not just M365 applications.
-- Workflows and communications processes are in place to automatically notify appropriate staff of incidents, issues and forthcoming changes.
+- Workflows and communications processes are in place to automatically notify appropriate staff of forthcoming changes.
 - Some staff across the business are engaged in preview activities such as Insider programs and use these collaboratively assess impacts and make recommendations.
 These feed into strategic technology and business change activities.
 - Impacts of changes are actively monitored, and new ways of working are introduced and updated in response to feedback and analysis.
-- The organization actively provides feedback to Microsoft around the changes and requests changes via the Microsoft Feedback portal.
+- The organization actively provides feedback to Microsoft around the changes and requests changes via the Microsoft Feedback portal and their Microsoft acount team (if they have one).
 - Support staff actively maintain their knowledge of current and forthcoming technologies and are prepared when incidents or staff needs arise from these.

 ---